-Discusion: Vaginal childbirth brings on the ritual status of yoledet, whose laws are similar to that of a niddah.
+Vaginal childbirth brings on the additional ritual status of yoledet, whose laws are similar to that of a niddah.
 This is true whether the child is born living or stillborn, or even if she miscarries after more than about seven weeks’ gestation.
 In the extremely rare case that a woman delivers with no bleeding, she also becomes a yoledet.

 A woman who delivers by cesarean section prior to the onset of active labor does not have the status of yoledet.
 However, she will normally obtain the status of niddah when the remains of the uterine lining are shed.
 As with all variants of niddah, she may not immerse until twelve days have elapsed from the onset of her status, the last seven of them blood-free.
 Unlike a woman who delivered vaginally, however, she is not required to wait a minimum of 14 days after the birth of a girl.

 Both medical and halachic sources attest to the importance of emotional support for the mother during labor and delivery .
 However, the growing trend for the husband to serve as his wife's labor coach presents certain difficulties in Jewish law.
-Because a woman in childbirth attains a status similar to niddah, physical contact between the couple is prohibited and the husband may not see his wife undressed.
+Because a woman in childbirth attains the status of niddah, physical contact between the couple is prohibited and the husband may not see his wife undressed.
 Furthermore, the husband is halachically prohibited from looking directly at his wife's vaginal opening even when she is not a niddah.
 Due to these concerns, many rabbis forbid the attendance of the husband in the delivery room.
 There are, however, those who permit it, usually with the following stipulations:

 - A mirror should not be used to allow the husband to see the baby emerging.